Better Language Models Exhibit Higher Visual Alignment

 Scaling Laws Diagram

-Figure 5: Compositional reasoning of VLMs trained on CC12M on Winoground.
+Figure 7: Compositional reasoning on Winoground.

 Data Scaling

-Compared to prior CLIP-like models, ShareLock clearly exhibits more favorable properties in highly data-constrained training regimes, as depicted in the Figure below.
+Compared to prior CLIP-like models, ShareLock clearly exhibits more favorable properties in highly data-constrained training regimes, as depicted in the figure below.
 When training from scratch, vanilla CLIP models require orders of magnitude more data to achieve similar performance.

 Scaling Laws Diagram

-Figure 6: Scaling laws of various CLIP-like models.
+Figure 8: Scaling laws of various CLIP-like models.

-Primary Benefits
+🏆 Primary Benefits

-Efficient Performance
+⏱️ Efficient Performance

 ShareLock achieves comparable or better performance than CLIP while using: